FahimU123/Personal-Coding-Guide/coremotion.md

         if motionManager.isAccelerometerAvailable { // Check if accelerometer is available on the device motionManager.accelerometerUpdateInterval = 0.1 // Set update frequency to 0.1 seconds

-            // Start getting accelerometer data and handle it in the closure motionManager.startAccelerometerUpdates(to: OperationQueue.main) { [weak self] (data, error) in if let error = error { // If there's an error, show it self?.accelerometerData = "Error: \(error.localizedDescription)"
+            // Start getting accelerometer data and handle it in the closure, the main means it will execute in the mainthread and not the background, data is the actual data and error is the possible error motionManager.startAccelerometerUpdates(to: OperationQueue.main) { [weak self] (data, error) if let error = error { // If there's an error, show it self?.accelerometerData = "Error: \(error.localizedDescription)"
                 } else if let data = data { // If data is available, process it